When he landed on the moon, Neil Armstrong said, “That’s one small step for a man … one giant leap for mankind.”

 As for the main communication channel, we’re everywhere you are.
 Most of our clients prefer email, so we do too.

-But, if your workflow is better with Slack, Discord, Skype, Whatsapp, Telegram, Myspace, or Snapchat, we have no problem being and communicating where you are.
+But, if your workflow is better with Slack, Discord, Skype, Whatsapp, Telegram, Myspace, or Tiktok, we have no problem being and communicating where you are.

 Frequently Asked Questions